CVSS Scores: A Useful Guide

 For more information on vulnerability scoring, see our recent analyses on Chinese vulnerability data:

 Why Defenders Need to Look Beyond CVSS Scores

 CVSS scores can provide a great starting point for evaluating how bad a particular vulnerability is.
 The base score provides a metric that’s reasonably accurate and easy to understand — provided you know what information the score is conveying.
 But many vulnerabilities will only be given a base CVSS score, unmodified by a temporal score or an environmental score, meaning the severity ranking of the score is really only telling you how bad the vulnerability is hypothetically, not whether it’s actually being exploited in the wild.
 It’s like ranking diseases based on how deadly and easily transmitted they are: An all-time top 10 list might have the Black Plague and the Spanish Flu right near the top, but they’re not really diseases you need to worry about today.

 That’s where threat intelligence comes in.
 Good threat intelligence should not simply provide more information in the form of scores and statistics, but also a deeper understanding of how and why threat actors are targeting certain vulnerabilities and ignoring others.
 That often includes metrics that resemble the temporal and environmental scores only sometimes provided by CVSS.
 Recorded Future’s native risk scoring system, for example, also ranks vulnerabilities based on criminal adoption, patterns in exploit sharing, and numbers of links to malware.
 This information often comes from sources that are difficult to access, like forums on the dark web.
 This results in an “in the wild” severity ranking that is often drastically different from the base score provided by CVSS.

-For more insight into available intelligence around vulnerabilities exploited by threat actors in 2017, download your complimentary copy of “The Top 10 Vulnerabilities Used by Cybercriminals.”
+For more insight into available intelligence around vulnerabilities exploited by threat actors in 2017, download your complimentary copy of “The Top 10 Vulnerabilities Used by Cybercriminals in 2017.”